dolivetree/documentation/name-assignment.md

 sidebar_position: 4
 ---

-# Assigning names
+# Declaring variables

-In Deci you can store values in names, to be used later in the remaining of the code.
+In Deci you can declare a name and assign it a value.
+This is called declaring a variable.
+It is helpful to think of variables as a way to store a value in a name that can be used later in the code.

-You can declare a name and assign it a value by using the `=` operator:
+You can declare a variable by using the `=` operator:

 ```deci live
 office_space = 120 meters^2
 ```

-> Names should start with a letter ("a" through "z" and "A" through "Z") cannot contain spaces or characters other numbers, a letters or underscore ("\_").
+> Variables should start with a letter ("a" through "z" and "A" through "Z") cannot contain spaces or characters other than numbers, letters or underscore ("\_").

-You can then use these names throughout the code
+You can then use these variables throughout the code

 ```deci live
 office_space = 120 m^2